bucket4j/bucket4j/doc-pages/basic-usage.md

             session.setAttribute("throttler-" + appKey, bucket);
         }

-        // tryConsumeSingleToken returns false immediately if no tokens available with the bucket if (bucket.tryConsume(1)) {
+        // tryConsume returns false immediately if no tokens available with the bucket if (bucket.tryConsume(1)) {
             // the limit is not exceeded
             filterChain.doFilter(servletRequest, servletResponse);